 Owning a dog is not all fun and games.
 They can be expensive, energetic, messy, strong-willed and noisy.
 You need to really consider if you are ready for a long-term commitment.
 You might be crazy about dogs, but playing with them and looking after one is a whole different ballgame.

-Choosing a dog means that you are basically volunteering to be a dog parent.
-You wouldn’t just give up your baby when it becomes a nuisance, would you?
-Cute puppies grow up into adult dogs that can be destructive and demand a lot of time and energy from you.
+Cute puppies grow up into adult dogs that may demand a lot of time and energy from you.

 Do your research before you choose